Equivalences (EQS)

 Functions in the Equivalences Administration

-A new manager is available that allows defining equivalence relations between courses and course templates.
+An equivalences manager is available that allows defining “covering” relations between courses and course templates.
+For “passing“ relations the equivalences can only defined between courses.

 On the start page of the manager, all available equivalence relations are displayed.
 This list is paginated with a default number of 50 elements on page.
 Search is also available and can be done by Name, Identification code, Description, Object ID.
-The following columns are also available and they can be activated or deactivated from expanding the Columns section: Name, Identification code, Learning mode, Relations type, Last update, Planning status, Language
+The following columns are also available and they can be activated or deactivated from expanding the Columns section and sorted: Name, Identification code, Learning mode, EQS type, Relations type, Last update, Planning status, Language.

 An element is present in this list as long there is at least one type of relation defined for it.